-- List files that are in backups or archives - Start a backup, archive, or restore action Specifies the action and can have the following values: backup, archive, manual backup, restore, list
+- List files that are in backups or archives - Start a backup, archive, or restore action Specifies the action and can have the following values: backup, archive, manual backup, restore, list clientname Specifies the client name.

 You can change this script to gather information about user requests to NetBackup.